simon2e/ocp-sample-application/ocp-sample-questions.md

 ```

 * Do you want to run this pod not as root?
-This is best practice not to run the container as root
+This is best practice not to run the container as root.
 ```
         ########################################
         ## Pod Security Context               ##